AlexLupo5/CSC212-Term-Project/README.md

 This project was created using CLion.

-The project can be executed in two modes: one incorporating SFML for generating visualizations of a convex hull data structure, and another mode without SFML.
-Despite the absence of SFML in the latter, both modes produce .dot files that can be used for visualization, in addition to printing the Convex Hull points to the terminal.
+This project incorporates the SFML library for generating visualizations of a convex hull data structure from a dotfile.

+Our code prints Convex Hull points to the terminal and produces two different types of dotfiles for visualization purposes when given a file in the following format:

+(x1,y1)

+(x2,y2)

+(x3,y3)...

 ---